 The second inquiry DAM evaluators should make relates to SaaS DAM subscription models and the potential fees related to scaling.

 Digital asset management subscription models are typically based on storage or number of users and each has implications if you expect to scale in any fashion.

-Storage-based subscription models mean that a company only pays for the space their assets require, regardless of the number of users accessing them.
+Storage-based subscription models mean that a company only pays for the space its assets require, regardless of the number of users accessing them.
 To the degree that an organization has defined its content production requirements, this model provides predictability.
 It also allows organizations to increase the number of users and scale the DAM’s reach internally and externally without any additional cost.

 Putting the Two Together

-By reviewing these two factors of scalability, organizations will have a better understanding of their needs for a digital asset management and can make the right decision to invest in a system that supports their needs and allows them to reach their business goals.
+By reviewing these two factors of scalability, organizations will have a better understanding of their needs for digital asset management and can make the right decision to invest in a system that supports their needs and allows them to reach their business goals.